 It is hard to predict the path of hurricanes, and even more so the behavior of people in response to them.
 There is a lot of uncertainty in the projections of both, which is why you often hear emergency managers say better to be safe than sorry.

-Early estimates suggest that in South Carolina, 70-75 percent of the coastal residents evacuated, which is slightly higher than the 64 percent of people who left in Hurricane Matthew.
-The strength of Hurricane Florence, hurricane-savvy residents, recent experience over the past four years and the understanding of the deadly nature of storm surge all helped coastal South Carolinians to heed the evacuation order and flee from harm on a sunny, balmy day three days before landfall.
+Early estimates suggest that in South Carolina, 70-75 percent of the coastal residents evacuated ahead of Hurricane Florence – slightly higher than the 64 percent of people who left in Hurricane Matthew.
+Hurricane Florence’s strength, hurricane-savvy residents, recent experience over the past four years and the understanding of the deadly nature of storm surge all helped coastal South Carolinians to heed the evacuation order and flee from harm on a sunny, balmy day three days before landfall.

-As the storm passes evacuees prepare for the next phase of the evacuation — the return home.
+As a storm passes, evacuees prepare for the next phase: Returning home.
 Only when local officials say it is safe to return can residents go home.
-The waiting time for the all clear can take days or weeks, and for anxious evacuees, this is often the most stressful part of the entire evacuation experience.
+The waiting time for the all-clear notice can take days or weeks.
+For anxious evacuees, this is often the most stressful part of the entire evacuation experience.

 This is an updated version of an article originally published on Seotember 17, 2018.